secretGeek/til/react/getting_started.md

 The babel javascript library is loaded, and the `text/babel` scripts are not executed by the browser.
 The babel library then looks for any `text/babel` scripts, and *transpiles* them into javascript, adding them to the page.
 (Kids actually do this kind of thing on purpose...
 Wow.)

 Inside the babel scripts we see the intermingling of javascript with XML.
 The XML is called `JSX`.
 Babel turns the `JSX` into regular javascript.
 Again -- kids do this kind of thing on purpose.
 I know, right.
-The scariest part isn't that they're doing this sort of business, but that they're actually make it work for them.
+The scariest part isn't that they're doing this sort of business, but that they're actually making it work for them.
 Really freaking nicely.

 Take this snippet from the example.js